lmittmann/tint/README.md

 ### Automatically Enable Colors

-Colors are enabled by default and can be disabled using the `Options.NoColor` attribute.
-To automatically enable colors based on the terminal capabilities, use e.g. the [`go-isatty`](https://github.com/mattn/go-isatty) package.
+Colors are enabled by default.
+Use the Options.NoColor field to disable color output.
+To automatically enable colors based on terminal capabilities, use e.g. the [`go-isatty`](https://github.com/mattn/go-isatty) package:

 ```go
 w := os.Stderr